-Middle managers come under fire a lot.
+Managers come under fire a lot.
+So much so that our CEO, Alexander Fahie, wrote an article about it recently.
 But at Ethical Angel, we aren’t here to echo what everyone else is saying about middle managers and why their time in the business world is limited.
-We want to understand what the current issue is with middle management, where the skills gaps are, and how these gaps can be closed.
-After all, middle managers are critical to keeping employees motivated whilst providing the vital link between business leaders and the employees on the ground and subsequently they should be set up with the vital technical and soft skills needed to fulfil their role.
+We want to understand what the current issue is with management, where the skills gaps are, and how these gaps can be closed.
+After all, managers are critical to keeping employees motivated whilst providing the vital link between business leaders and the employees on the ground and subsequently they should be set up with the vital technical and soft skills needed to fulfil their role.

 In this article, we dive further into the data from both employees and leaders, covering the key statistics, and discussing what can be done to improve the soft skills of a manager.

 What Employees Say About Their Manager's Soft Skills

 A good manager is crucial in providing employees with the tools needed to learn, excel and ultimately succeed in achieving both their individual development and overall business goals.
 However, our research has found that a lack of soft skills in management is widely prohibiting this from happening with the general trend being that employees are dissatisfied with their managers.

 Respondents were first asked to rank the three soft skills that they believed were most important for a manager to have.

 40% of respondents said that communication was the most important soft skill for a manager to have, with leadership and influence coming in as the second most important.
 Interestingly, there was a split in opinion between men and women for the third most important skill.
 As 36% of women rated empathy and inclusion as the third most important skill, whereas 35% of men considered it to be decision-making.